-- a.
-Regions that charge a fee in excess of the state fee may not exceed that fee by more than \$2.00 / team. - b.
-Regional membership fees may not exceed \$25.00 - c.
+- c.
 Any fee proposal exceeding the above limits must be approved by the executive board. - d.
 Any region charging a regional fee must provide the T.A.A.F.
 State Office proof that they have a federal tax identification number by January 2nd of the current year. - e.
 Regional fee schedule must be submitted to the T.A.A.F.
 State Office seven (7) days prior to the January 2005 board meeting and at the annual meeting in 2006 and thereafter. - .03 Insurance may be purchased for an additional fee.
-Contact the T.A.A.F. state office for fees and enrollment information. - .04 A late fee of five dollars (\$5.00) per team may be charged to any registration after the deadline date. - 4.3 Unattached Teams (adult and youth sports only):

-The fee for an unattached team are fifty (\$50) per year.
-This fee allows the unattached team to participate in the highest division of adult and youth team sports

-.01 Teams playing in a T.A.A.F. league cannot register as an unattached team.
+Contact the T.A.A.F. state office for fees and enrollment information. - A late fee of up to twenty-five dollars (\$25.00) per team may be charged to any athlete registration, event entry, or change to an event entry after the deadline date. - 4.3 Unattached Teams (adult and youth sports only): The fee for an unattached team are fifty (\$50) per year.
+This fee allows the unattached team to participate in the highest division of adult and youth team sports - .01 Teams playing in a T.A.A.F. league cannot register as an unattached team.